gdbroman/broman.blog/about.md

 💻 I'm an indie hacker, which means I [code](https://github.com/gustafbroman){:target="_blank"} stuff on the internet.

-🌎 I'm also a university student, currently experimenting with the digital nomad lifestyle due to all learning being held online.
+🌎 I'm also a university student, currently experimenting with the whole digital nomad thing due to all learning being held online.

 Here's me being a bit more professional: [About Gustaf Broman](https://gustafbroman.github.io){:target="_blank"}.